cuppachino/colorix/README.md

 ### `safe`, `colorixSafe`, `cxs`

-You can use the `safe` function to check if the terminal supports color before applying a preset.
+You can use `safe` to check if the terminal supports color before applying a preset.

 ```ts
 import cx, { safe } from 'colorix'